 What Zone Are They In?

-Cut out the different cartoon characters faces and have your kids sort them based on what zone it looks like they’re in.
-You can do this together and talk about what emotions you think they’re feel.
+Cut out the different cartoon characters’ faces and have your kids sort them based on what zone it looks like they’re in.
+You can do this together and talk about what emotions you think they’re feeling.

 What Zone Would You Be In If…?

 This activity has several situation cards, cut them out and read the scenarios out loud and have your kids decide which Zone they’d be in if they were in that situation.
-You can take this a step farther and ask them if they think their zone would be expected or unexpected (if you’ve covered that part of the curriculum) .
+You can take this a step further and ask them if they think their zone would be expected or unexpected (if you’ve covered that part of the curriculum).

 Size of The Problem Printable

-This free Zones of Regulation printable helps children to understand and identify the size of the problem.
+This printable free Zones of Regulation helps children understand and identify the size of the problem.
 It provides some examples for each sized problem, and the colored circles on the side indicate which zone(s) someone would be in when they have each size problem.

 Size of The Problem Matching Activity